A/N: Edited! Changed some stuff.. but not too much stuff. :)

 "Don't worry, we won't hurt you..."
-He coos, but the long, tell-tale sign that screams they will hurt her is right behind him.
+He coos, but she knows better.
+It's like a prick she feels in her mind, a tangle in her gut.
 "We just want to have a little fun, is all!"

 "H-hey!"
 She cries out, and the two holding the bouquets toss them to the side.
 Nanase clenches her eyes shut as she gets shoved up against the rough brick wall behind her, a hand on her mouth.
 By now, she's waiting for the worst to happen, and if she comes out of this in one piece, her boss is going to get an earful.
 She also vows to buy herself a good, stiff drink.
 Or two, or maybe three...

 A loud, creaky door opens from the alleyway, and then:

 "The hell is this?"
 A quiet mutter breaks the laughter of the men surrounding her.

 "We're just having some fun, man," says the one on her right, "Why don't you go mind your own business?"